aabbtree77/esp32-vpn/README.md

 [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind CGNAT without any 3rd party service and static IP.
 The connection may be slow, but it is free and works as long as the libp2p network has any connected peers.
 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, Ethereum 2, Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 So we do connect A and B, but there is no 100% guarantee; and this is all evolving and Web2-Web3-schizoidal.
 The complexity is staggering.
-[EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go.
-It relies on [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) with some fairly tricky hole punching p2p. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
+[EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
 All this effort just to give your hardware a proper/virtual IP address.

 ## References